djsquircle/djsquircle/README.md

 # Dj Squircle

 Welcome to the Dj Squircle GitHub account!
 Here you'll find the latest projects, code, and resources related to the innovative world of DAOGEN and immersive storytelling.
+To stay up to date with notifications as I complete projects, please subscribe to my [substack](https://djsquircle.substack.com/)!

 ## About Me